wxy20850606/wxy20850606.github.io/content/posts/2025/11/marriage_identity.md

 All long-term relationships change as people grow.
 But the direction and speed of growth don’t always match.

-For many years, my parterner and I grew toward:
+For many years, my partner and I grew toward:

 - stability
 - routine